aellison5505/aws-lambda-nodejs-runtime-esm-interface-client/README.md

 WORKDIR ${FUNCTION_DIR}

 # If the dependency is not in package.json uncomment the following line
-# RUN npm install aws-lambda-ric
+# RUN npm install aws-lambda-ric-esm

 RUN npm install